 - All modern browsers support WebGL 2, which allows for a whole new level of 3D texture and object rendering, fragment depth, and vertex array objects.

-Having a better vehicle does nothing if you the driver do nothing with the fact.
-Get your developers, both UX and others, up to speed on the development of web browsers to take full advantage of the technical possibilities allowing for greater user experience.
+Having a better vehicle is worthless if the driver is not up to the task.
+Get your developers, both UX and others, up to speed on trends to take full advantage of the technical possibilities—allowing for greater user experience.

 Originally published 5 June 2019, updated 16 Desember 2020.